-In Ice 3.4 and earlier, the IceBox server configures a variation of its own logger in the communicator that it creates for each service (the only difference being a service-specific logging prefix), therefore the logging scheme you configure for the IceBox server must be appropriate for all of its services.
+The IceBox server configures a variation of its own logger in the communicator that it creates for each service (the only difference being a service-specific logging prefix), therefore the logging scheme you configure for the IceBox server must be appropriate for all of its services.
 The only way a service can configure a different logger is by using a logger plug-in.